 Show your skills in action.

 Think about how your skillset can benefit their company.
 As you’re doing research before the interview, review the work they’ve already done and identify areas where you can be a key player.
 For example, are you a developer?
 Show off your deep expertise by looking at how their website is coded, pinpoint errors, and if asked, be prepared to offer thoughtful feedback.
 This isn’t your chance to ask for a job or a favor—this is a chance to establish a relationship with the company and make an impact.
 If they’re open to it, offer to share your knowledge, industry insights, and constructive feedback.
+Pointing out flaws to a potential employer can be delicate, so make sure that you have a solution for any problems you’ve found.
+Giving them half of the answer won’t help anyone.
 By going above and beyond what other candidates are bringing to the table, you’re sure to impress the hiring team with your hard work and insights.